SachinRupani/RN_BoilerplateApp/README.md

 - ✅ **Basic Screens (Dashboard)**
   - 🏠 **Home Screen** → Home Tab
   - ⚙ **Settings Screen** → Theme switch button (Light/Dark)
+  -
+- ✅ **Home Screen**

+  - Added FlatList (UserList) and fetched data from Backend API
+  - Used RTK query for network calls (It supports caching out of the box)
+  - Three layers - Data, Domain, Presentation
+  - Upcoming - Error handling support

+- ✅ Used **react-native-fast-image**
+  - Made use of centralised Image component which uses fast image (good for caching and handling images).
+As it is centralised, can be easily updated to another component without making changes in the entire app.

 ## ⚠️ IMPORTANT